sven-n/MuMain/README.md

 to Season 6 Episode 3.

 What I have done so far:
-  * Replaced the network stack with MUnique.OpenMU.Network to make it easier to make to apply changes.
+  * Replaced the network stack with MUnique.OpenMU.Network to make it easier to apply changes.
 I included a .NET 7 runtime for this and had to change some code to allow async networking.
   * The network protocol has been adapted for Season 6 Episode 3 - there is probably still some work to do, but it connects to [OpenMU](https://github.com/MUnique/OpenMU)